rudrakshkarpe/Image-to-Text-Extraction-API/README.md

   - [ ] Add Bot to project
   - [ ] Add Docker to project
   - [ ] Can we integrate kubernetes to the project?
-    - [ ] Check more options on the same?
+    - [ ] Check more options on the same!